lucas-batier/mowing-detection/README.md

 Parentfolder/Tile/Year/SENTINEL-2/SENTINEL2*/
 </pre>

-Save

-Copy this git directory in the `Parentfolder`
+2. Move this git directory in the `Parentfolder`

-# Vegetation index
+# 3. Vegetation index

-To compute the vegetation index images launch the `vegindex.py` script, depending on the number of S2 images it may take a while (1 day for 2 years)
+To compute the vegetation index images launch the `vegindex.py` script, depending on the number of S2 images it may take a while (1 day for 2 years of images)

 N.B.: if the folder architecture is correct, everything should work instantly

-# Groundtruth
+# 4. Groundtruth

 ## Reference data

-The aim for our references is to collect class 1 (mowed or grazed) and class 0 (woodlands, grasslands and meadows)
+The aim for our references is to collect class 1 (mowed) and class 0 (not mowed lands)

 ### Class 1 (Mowed)
-Delphine DB collected global mowing and grazing area in Écrins National Park.
+Delphine DB collected global mowing area in Écrins National Park.

-### Class 0 (not mowed)
+### Class 0 (Not Mowed)
-The CNES provide the [OSO](https://www.theia-land.fr/en/ceslist/land-cover-sec/) map who give nice information for class 0.
+The CNES provide the [OSO](https://www.theia-land.fr/en/ceslist/land-cover-sec/) map who give nice information (woodlands, grasslands and meadows) for class 0.
 It can be downloaded [here](https://theia.cnes.fr/atdistrib/rocket/#/search?collection=OSO)

 ## Class merging

 Groundtruth image is processed by QGIS, downloadable [here](https://qgis.org/en/site/forusers/download.html)

-Then, in QGIS:
+Thus, in QGIS:
 1. Add the S2 raster (`DB/S2Tile/S2Tile.tiff`) as a layer (`Layer` - `Add Layer` - `Add Raster Layer`)

+***IMAGE***

 ### Class 1
 2. Add the Delphine DB raster (`DB/Delphine/Mowing.img`) as a layer (`Layer` - `Add Layer` - `Add Raster Layer`)
-3. Right click on the Delphine DB layer in the bottom left go to `Export - Save As...`
+3. Right click on the Delphine DB layer in the bottom left, go to `Export - Save As...`

+***IMAGE***

 4. In the popup menu:
-   1. Choose GEOTIFF as file format
+   1. Choose `GEOTIFF` as file format
-   2. Choose mowing1_qgis.tif as file name
+   2. Write `mowing1_qgis.tif` as file name
-   3. Choose EPSG:32631 - WGS 84 / UTM zone 31N
+   3. Choose `EPSG:32631 - WGS 84 / UTM zone 31N` as reference system
-   4. Click on `Calculate from Layer` in the Extent rectangle and choose the S2 layer
+   4. Click on `Calculate from Layer` in the `Extent` rectangle and choose the S2 layer
    5. Force the resolution to `10`  `10`
    6. Click on `OK`
    7. Move the external file in DB/Mowing/